KW-plato/PrimateComms/README.md

 # PrimateComms
-Overview: Supervised learning approach to classify chimpanzee call types from audio samples recorded in the wild The classifider is adapted from the model in the paper Oikarinen, T., Srinivasan, K. ,Meisner, O., et al. (2019) Deep convolutional network for animal sound classification and source attribution using dual audio recordings.
+Overview: Supervised learning approach to classify chimpanzee call types from audio samples recorded in the wild.

+The classifider is adapted from the model in the paper Oikarinen, T., Srinivasan, K. ,Meisner, O., et al. (2019) Deep convolutional network for animal sound classification and source attribution using dual audio recordings.
 The Journal of the Acoustical Society of America 145, 654. doi: https://doi.org/10.1121/1.5087827.